benchristel/process-to-processes/src/intro/index.md

 <!--
 Indeed, I see the primary role of this book as being to curate what has come before.
 Few of the ideas in this book originate with me.
 Most of them are venerable ideas from the annals of software engineering, filtered through my own experience working on real codebases totaling millions of lines.

+## The Role of Management

+Above, I wrote about the responsibility of individual programmers to the organization: to reliably deliver working software within a budget.
+Managers, too, have responsibilities both to their team and to the wider organization.

+Day-to-day, a manager's primary purpose is to shield their team from corporate bullshit.
+So what if your company has new leadership, new values, a new direction, new policies, or a new name?
+Unless these changes impinge on _what the software is supposed to do_, they do not concern programmers one iota.
+The programmers' full attention must be focused on keeping the development system healthy, and continuously making changes to the software to bring it closer to its desired state.
+Everything else is a distraction.

+Managers must also be concerned with the health of the software development system, because this often cannot be maintained by programmers alone, without support from the wider organization.
+Suppose, for example, that the programmers don't have an easy way to try out their changes in a "staging" environment before releasing them to production.
+They'd like to set up such a staging environment, but in order to do so, they need to rent computing resources (e.g. virtual machines) from a vendor.
+Getting these resources likely involves many people outside the team.

 -->

 ## Contents